 Wear and tear.
-Clearly, 13.1 miles is not as physically abusive as 26.2, both while training for the race and actually during it.
+Clearly, 13.1 miles is not as exhausting as 26.2, both while training for the race and actually during it.
 Fewer people stop to stretch cramped muscles, and you can even walk home comfortably after the race, without limping uncontrollably.

 Pain.
 Not to worry, pain can still be expected.
 After all, you are likely running a faster pace than that which you’d attempt for the full distance.
 But by default, the duration of the fatigue is shorter, making the saying “pain is temporary” less so.